-As suggested above, the processes leading people to discriminate are oftentimes unconscious – especially those involved in the first stage where people’s genuine primary prejudice is generated.
-Research on the non-rational aspects of discrimination is related to social and cognitive psychology research on intergroup psychology.
-Over the years, social psychology focused on the stereotyping processes as one of the central processes in charge of implicit discrimination.
-Within this literature, Fiske’s work is especially promising because it offers a more nuanced and multi-dimensional approach to discrimination.
+One of the reasons for the recognition of the influence of System 1 reasoning in employment discrimination is the greatly developed research on social cognition on intuitive and nondeliberative mechanisms.
+The processes leading people to discriminate are often unconscious—especially those involved in the first stage where people’s genuine primary prejudice is generated.
+Cognitive psychological research has been supplemented by social psychology research on intergroup psychology focusing on stereotyping processes as one of the central processes guiding implicit discrimination.
+Within this literature, Fiske’s work is especially promising because it offers a more nuanced and multidimensional approach to discrimination.

-Generally speaking, the argument of scholars studying implicit discrimination is that many people are unaware of the biases they have and of their application.
-The famous distinction psychologists make, which is discussed in the early chapters of the book, are between automatic, intuitive, and mostly unconscious processes (labeled System 1) and controlled and deliberative process (labeled System 2).
-In the context of discrimination, it has been shown that both conscious and unconscious processes interact without individual's full awareness that discrimination even occurs.
+As discussed in earlier chapters, there are two systems of reasoning: automatic, intuitive, and mostly unconscious processes (labeled System 1) and controlled and deliberative process (labeled System 2).
+In the context of employment discrimination, research has shown that both conscious and unconscious processes interact without the individual's full awareness that discrimination even occurs.

 Chris Crandall and Amy Eshleman provide insights into the processes through which discrimination is generated.
-They propose a model called “a suppression-justification model” that results in either the expression or the suppression of discrimination.
+They propose that “a suppression-justification model” results in either the expression or the suppression of discrimination.
 In this model, discrimination is or is not generated as a result of a two-stage cognitive process.
-In the first stage an automatic, genuine, primary prejudice is generated so that individuals are automatically evaluated based on their membership in a certain social group.
-In the second stage, the expression of the genuine prejudice in the form of discriminatory behavior is either suppressed or justified by beliefs, values and social norms.
+In the first stage an automatic, genuine, primary prejudice is generated in which individuals are automatically evaluated based on their membership in a certain social group.
+In the second stage, the expression of the genuine prejudice in the form of discriminatory behavior is either suppressed or justified by beliefs, values, and social norms.

-In the next paragraphs I will attempt to show the connection between the perspective of "good employers” who engage in intuitive discrimination, “bad people” who engage in deliberative discrimination and the likelihood that certain types of discrimination are more likely to occur.
-This distinction is important not just from the liability perspective but mostly from the perspective of the non-legal solution to both prior as well as after the discrimination process occurs.
-In other words only when accounting for the processes that underlie people’s people discrimination, we can predict differences in how this discrimination happens and toward what type of population.
+In the next section I differentiate between "good employers” who engage in intuitive discrimination and “bad people” who engage in deliberative discrimination, as well as between the likelihood of certain types of discrimination to occur.
+Although these distinctions are important from the liability perspective, they are even more significant in developing extralegal approaches that prevent discrimination from being generated or suppresses it once it occurs.
+Only by accounting for the processes that underlie people’s people discrimination can we predict differences in how discrimination occurs and to whom it is targeted.

-Implicit Discrimination and Differentiated Discrimination
+<H1>Implicit Discrimination and Differentiated Discrimination